Creating an LQA process

 3. Copywriters and translators: Preparing all the content that needs to be localized and/or participating in transcreation to ensure it’s well adapted to the target market.

 Note: You don’t need all the above stakeholders to have an efficient translation process.
-However, you do need an owner who can keep track of the end-to-end process across the company.
+However, you do need an owner to keep track of the end-to-end process.
 Ideally, this person can be responsible for building relationships and educating internal stakeholders.
 Cross-functional collaboration is needed more than ever not just between localization teams and design teams, but between all internal teams focused on the product life cycle.

 Systems and tools